OfficeDev/office-js-docs-pr.pt-br/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.diagnostics.md

 #### <a name="hostversion-string"></a>hostVersion: cadeia de caracteres

-Obtém uma cadeia de caracteres que representa a versão do aplicativo host ou do Exchange Server.
+Obtém uma cadeia de caracteres que representa a versão do aplicativo host ou do servidor Exchange (por exemplo, "15.0.468.0").

 Se o suplemento de email estiver em execução no cliente da área de trabalho do Outlook ou no `hostVersion` Ios, a propriedade retornará a versão do aplicativo host do Outlook.
 No Outlook na Web, a propriedade retorna a versão do servidor Exchange.
-Um exemplo é a cadeia de caracteres "15.0.468.0".

 ##### <a name="type"></a>Tipo